MPhil in Development Studies

 Supervision

-You will be allocated a general supervisor who will support your academic development and with whom you will meet regularly.
+You will have the opportunity to meet with a supervisor to assess progress and discuss academic issues.
 Supervisors are allocated based on your research interests, fit with the supervisor’s expertise, and staff availability.
 In your first year, you will identify someone to supervise your thesis, typically someone from the MPhil core staff.
 You will also have a college advisor whom you may consult on issues concerning your personal wellbeing.

 The allocation of graduate supervision for this course is the responsibility of the Oxford Department of International Development.
 It is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Oxford Department of International Development.